 Lollapalooza works closely with local, state, and federal authorities to ensure the safest possible experience.
 You’ll notice uniformed and plain-clothed security throughout our site.
 They’re there to keep you safe, so don’t hesitate to ask them for help if you need assistance.

-For the safety of everyone entering the festival, all patrons are subject to a full and complete search prior to entry.
-By purchasing a ticket, you agree to submit to a full body pat-down and magnetometer screening before entry.
+For the safety of everyone entering the festival, all fans are subject to a full and complete airport-style search prior to entry.
+This may include a full body pat-down and magnetometer screening before entry.
 If you would like to be screened by security personnel of your same gender, please let security personnel know prior to the search process.
 Screening of children will always take place with the consent of a parent or guardian.
-Persons that refuse to comply with the search policy will be refused entry into the event.

 - Bring your Festival Wristband

-- If you are unvaccinated, wear a mask throughout your time onsite.
+- If you are unvaccinated, the CDC encourages you to bring and wear a mask

 - Please also remember our updated bag policy – CLEAR BAGS ONLY – and No liquids are allowed to be brought into Lollapalooza.